Apidcloud/scarlett-watson/README.md

 3. `$ yarn start` to run express server
 4. Open [localhost:5000](http://localhost:5000) in the browser
 5. Clicking `Activate` button (when enabled) should now ask for your permission to use the microphone and render the output accordingly

-## Heroku

-You can also use Heroku to run the app, and setting it up is pretty straightforward:
-1. Create an account over [Heroku](https://www.heroku.com)
-2. Download and install Heroku's [CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
-3. Run `$ heroku login -i` and enter your account credentials
-4. Create an heroku app `$ heroku create`
-5. Run it locally `$ heroku local web`
-6. Open the app with `$ heroku open` or [localhost:5000](http://localhost:5000) in the browser

 ## Credits